Protostellar disks in their natural habitat -- the formation of protostars and their accretion disks in the turbulent and magnetized interstellar medium: Introduction

 The inclusion of magnetic fields is motivated both by observational evidence of strong magnetization in star-forming regions that affects the dynamics at the filament and core scale \citep{pattle2023bfield} and because the magnetic field is also thought to be dynamically important for limiting disk sizes by removing angular momentum during the collapse of the protostellar core \citep{wurster_li2018magnetic,zhao2020review}.
-If flux-freezing of the magnetic field in the collapsing gas is assumed (\textit{ideal MHD}), magnetic fields act to completely stop the formation of protostellar accretion disks in what is called the `magnetic braking catastrophe', as shown by early MHD calculations \citep{allen2003braking,galli2006braking}.
+If flux-freezing of the magnetic field in the collapsing gas is assumed (\textit{ideal MHD}), magnetic fields have been predicted by some models to completely stop the formation of protostellar accretion disks in what is called the `magnetic braking catastrophe', as seen in early ideal MHD calculations \citep{allen2003braking,galli2006braking}.
 However, by now it has been consistently shown in numerical studies that the change in the magnetic field evolution brought about by non-ideal MHD effects in the form of Ohmic dissipation, ambipolar diffusion and the Hall effect can allow the formation of disks after all \citep[e.g.,][]{zhao2016dust,vaytet2018protostellar,wurster2021nonidealimpactsingle}.
 These three effects are macrophysical descriptions of the fact that, unlike what is assumed in ideal MHD, not all particles respond instantaneously to changes in the magnetic field.
 Instead, the resistivity is finite, the fraction of neutral particles is non-zero, and the inertia differs between different charge carriers \citep[see e.g.,][]{wardle1999conductivity,pandey_wardle2008,zhao2018grains}.